aditya25shah/gc/README.md

 1. Navigate to the integrations section in your dashboard
 2. Click **"Connect GitHub"**
 3. Obtain your GitHub Personal Access Token:
-   - Go to GitHub Settings → Developer Settings → Personal Access Tokens
+   - Go to GitHub Settings â Developer Settings â Personal Access Tokens
    - Generate a new token with appropriate permissions
 4. Enter the token to establish the connection

 #### Connecting Jira
 1. Click **"Connect Jira"** in the integrations panel
 2. Get your Jira API token:
-   - Access Jira Account Settings → Security → API Tokens
+   - Access Jira Account Settings â Security â API Tokens
    - Create a new API token
 3. Provide the following information:
    - Jira domain URL